 First of all, we will update our system to the latest update.
 Even though we have a fresh install of Ubuntu, there might be an update that is not applied to our system yet.
 We can use the command below to update our system.

 Add MySQL apt repository

-MySQL developers provides a .deb package that we will create new apt configuration for our systems.
+MySQL developers provide a .deb package that we will create a new apt configuration for our systems.

 Go to Download MySQL apt repository and click Download.

-Find link that says “No thanks, just start my download”, right-click the link and copy link address.
-We will use the link that we copied on the next step.
+Find the link that says, “No thanks, just start my download,” right-click the link and copy link address.
+We use the link that we copied on the next step.

 Now let’s download deb package that we just copy the link from MySQL download page.

 wget -c https://dev.mysql.com/get/mysql-apt-config_0.8.10-1_all.deb